The BBC on the Edge of the AbyssThe Facts

 When Chris Wylie’s revelations were finally published by Carole Cadwalladr in the Observer in March along with the New York Times, Cambridge Analytica became a global story, with important new

-Meanwhile, Shahmir Sanni’s revelations forced the Electoral Commission to reopen its investigations into Vote Leave.
-They found multiple examples of law breaking and the matter is now referred to the Metropolitan police.
+Meanwhile, Sanni’s revelations forced the elections watchdog, the Electoral Commission, to re-open its investigations into Vote Leave.
+It found multiple examples of law-breaking and the matter has been referred to the Metropolitan Police.

 So, why was Panorama so reluctant to expose any of this?

-How the BBC Did Cover the Scandals when they Broke
+How the BBC Covered the Scandals when they Broke

-More egregiously, when the Vote Leave scandal was exposed the following week, its campaign manager Dominic Cummings’ ‘prebuttal’ was highlighted by the BBC’s political editor Laura Kuenssberg before the Observer had even gone to print.
-(Cummings had received a request for comment with the standard couple of days in order to reply, but used the interim to shape the information battlefield in advance.)
+More egregiously, when the Vote Leave law-breaking was exposed the following week, its campaign manager Dominic Cummings’ ‘prebuttal’ was highlighted by the BBC’s political editor Laura Kuenssberg before the Observer had even gone to print.
+(Cummings had received a request for comment with the standard couple of days in order to reply, but used the interim to shape the information battlefield in advance).

-This tendentious take was supported by the senior editor of the BBC’s live political programmes, Rob Burley, who seemed to equate the official findings of an independent watchdog as one side of a ‘debate’ with the Vote Leave campaign.
+This was supported by the senior editor of the BBC’s live political programmes, Rob Burley, who seemed to equate the official findings of an independent watchdog to one side of a ‘debate’ with the Vote Leave campaign.

 Burley already had

-None of this is as bad as the response of the BBC’s main election night interviewer and host of the Daily Politics, Andrew Neil.
-Throughout the summer of 2018 he dismissed both scandals as ‘conspiracy theories’ and often retweeted articles by Alex Wickham of the Guido Fawkes blog depicting Carole Cadwalladr as a tin-foil-hatted conspiracy theorist.
+But, none of this is as bad as the response of the host of the BBC’s Daily Politics, Andrew Neil.
+Throughout the summer of 2018 he dismissed both scandals as “conspiracy theories” and often retweeted articles by Alex Wickham of the Guido Fawkes blog depicting Carole Cadwalladr as a tin-foil-hatted conspiracy theorist.

-Though Neil’s twitter feed is not a BBC account, and he is a freelance employee, he remains a powerful and significant figure in the corporation.
-Despite later deleting a tweet describing Cadwalladr as ‘Karol Kodswallop’ he never apologised or explained.
+Though Neil’s twitter feed is not a BBC account and he is a freelance employee of the corporation, he remains a powerful and significant figure there.
+Despite later deleting a tweet describing Cadwalladr as “Karol Kodswallop” he never apologised or explained.

 But Hold On… At Least the BBC Covered It!
 You can’t Deny That.

-Of course, defenders of the BBC’s coverage of these two scandals can point to some obscure article buried away in the tech section or to an interview with Chris Wylie days later.
-But, it’s hard to escape the conclusion that the BBC’s main news headlines and big audience talk shows belittled both the Cambridge Analytica and Vote Leave evidence.
-This despite the fact that Panorama had the material on these stories for many
+Of course, defenders of the BBC’s coverage can point to some obscure article buried away in the tech section or to an interview with Chris Wylie days later.
+But, it’s hard to escape the conclusion that the BBC’s main news headlines and big audience talk shows belittled both the Cambridge Analytica and Vote Leave stories.

-Another measure of the BBC’s problem is the way it has represented Carole Cadwalladr, the lead journalist on all these scandals.
-She has only appeared live on the BBC once, on The Andrew Marr Show on March 23, but even then, she was invited onto the programme as a newspaper reviewer rather than an interviewee.
-There, while expecting to talk about the Cambridge Analytica and Vote Leave stories, she was confronted by author and Leave.EU supporter Isabel Oakeshott decrying her work as ‘chasing unicorns’.
-Andrew Marr did nothing to establish the facts in this argument.
+Another measure of the BBC’s problem is the way it has represented Carole Cadwalladr, the lead Observer journalist on all these scandals.
+She has only appeared live on the BBC once, on The Andrew Marr Show in March, but even then she was invited onto the programme as a newspaper reviewer rather than an interviewee.
+During this appearance, she was confronted by author and Leave.EU supporter Isabel Oakeshott decrying her work as “chasing unicorns”.
+Marr did nothing to establish the facts in this argument.

-Oakeshott is closely connected to the third scandal Cadwalladr broke in June (with some help from me) about emails Oakeshott had obtained seven months earlier, but withheld.
-These emails revealed that Leave.EU founder Arron Banks had lied about the multiple meetings he had with Russian officials during the Brexit referendum campaign.
+Oakeshott is connected to the third scandal Cadwalladr broke in June (with some help from me) about emails Oakeshott had obtained seven months earlier, but withheld, revealing that Leave.EU founder Arron Banks had lied about the multiple meetings he had with Russian officials during the referendum campaign.

-Banks’ libelled us both about how we obtained his emails.
+Banks libelled us both about how we obtained his emails.
 It was predictable, we were easily identifiable and Rob Burley was warned of this well in advance.
-And yet despite complaints about this gross breach of all their guidelines, BBC News and Current Affairs have never given Carole nor me the right of reply (though Sky News did the next day in the same circumstances).
+But, BBC News and Current Affairs has never given Carole nor me the right of reply (though Sky News did the next day in the same circumstances).